GarrettFaucher/Wiimote-VESC-Control/README.md

 # Wiimote VESC Control
 This library allows for the control of an electric skateboard motor using a VESC that the user interfaces with using a Wiimote.

-## Requirements
+## Dependencies
-Python Libraries: cwiid, pyvesc, pigpio
+Python Libraries: cwiid, pyvesc

-Other: Node.js
+Other: Node.js, npm, pm2, python-shell

 ## Part List
 | Part | Cost in USD (approx) |